NickG1216/Computer-Info-Sys-Portfolio/Software Development and Design/README.md

 This section of my portfolio features the extent of my programming experience to date.
-It features examples of code and some front-end prototypes that I have designed.
+It features examples of code and some front-end prototypes that I have designed with ux-pin.

 # Softwre Development I
 This course introduces object-oriented concepts such as the use of classes, methods, encapsulation, and inheritance.